Prime Day deals ranked: The 10 best we found today | CNN Underscored

 4. Dell XPS 13 ($1,299.99, originally $1,629; amazon.com)

-With an edge-to-edge display, an Intel processor and a sleek design, not much can stop the Dell XPS 13 — especially when it’s on-sale for $1,299.99, which is $400 dollars less than its previous lowest-ever price.
-As our pick for best Windows laptop, the XPS 13 beats out other contenders with fast performance and the screen is just a joy for all tasks.
+With an edge-to-edge display, an Intel processor and a sleek design, not much can stop the Dell XPS 13 — especially when it’s on sale for $1,299.99, which is $400 less than its previous lowest-ever price.
+As our pick for best Windows laptop, the XPS 13 beats out other contenders with fast performance, and the screen is just a joy for all tasks.

 5. Fitbit Inspire 2 ($59.99, originally $99.95; amazon.com)